 About the Film.

-The 28-minute documentary Dukakis: Recipe for Democracy catches up with Massachusetts’ longest-serving governor three decades after he ran for the presidency.
+The award winning short documentary Dukakis: Recipe for Democracy catches up with Massachusetts’ longest-serving governor three decades after he ran for the presidency.
 Still an entrenched public servant at age 85, Michael Dukakis mentors budding leaders as a college professor.
 He also chairs a commission to connect Boston’s North and South rail stations – a project he has backed since the 1970s.
 Meanwhile, a crop of new public servants, including another son of immigrants, Juan Gallego, carries Dukakis’ legacy forward.

 Upcoming Screenings.

-April 11, 2026
+April 26, 2026

-Winchester, MA
+Chelsea, MA

 • First Parish Concord